Deconstructed Falafel Sandwich Is Our Go-To Lunch

 We’re just going to say it: this falafel sandwich is lunch goals!

-Falafel is a favorite in our house, but we don’t always feel like deep-frying.
-It’s not healthy and it takes a while.
-Which is partially why we are head over heels in love with this sandwich.
+Falafel is a favorite in our house, but we don’t always feel like deep-frying, which is partially why we are head over heels in love with this sandwich.
 It’s deconstructed, but hits on all the same flavors found in homemade falafel mix.
 It’s love at first bite, no skillet with oil, no oven, and no baking required!

 Why do we love it so much?